Osman Bukari

-Osman Bukari (born 13 December 1998) is a Ghanaian professional footballer who plays as a winger for Serbian club Red Star Belgrade and the Ghana national team.
+Osman Bukari (born 13 December 1998) is a Ghanaian professional footballer who plays as a right winger for Major League Soccer club Austin FC and the Ghana national team.

 Club career

 AS Trenčín

-First European club in Osman Bukari's professional career was Slovakian side AS Trenčin.
+The first European club in Osman Bukari's professional career was Slovakian side AS Trenčin.
 Bukari joined them in July 2018 from Accra Lions in his homeland.
 In his two years in Slovakian football, Bukari was one of the best players in his team, playing 66 matches and recording 16 goals and 25 assists.
 In the 2019–20 season, he was officially Trenčin's best player and was inducted in the league's best XI.
 He was also on the three-name shortlist for the best player of the season.

 Gent

 After his eye-catching performances in Slovakia, Belgian side KAA Gent signed Bukari on 4 September 2020.
 After signing a three-year contract with Gent, Bukari quickly established himself as one of the first-team regulars.
 He played in the UEFA Europa League as Gent faced Hoffenheim, Red Star Belgrade and Slovan Liberec in the group stage.
 He scored four goals and made six assists in 35 appearances for Gent.